 In 2003, the childhood memories we had of mermaids were challenged by a series of viral images that are more scary than fascinating.
-Attached in an email message with a subject “Mermaid found in the Philippines”, these disturbing images of a dead mermaid spread like a wildfire, leaving scaredy cats screaming like crazy.
+Attached is an email message with a subject “Mermaid found in the Philippines”, these disturbing images of a dead mermaid spread like a wildfire, leaving scaredy cats screaming like crazy.
 The photos look authentic but later investigations proved it to be a hoax.

 Fabrication of mermaid images is not a new idea anymore.
-Old fake mermaids done by surgically joining dead monkeys (sometimes humans) and fish date as far back as 1,400 years old.
+Old fake mermaids were done by surgically joining dead monkeys (sometimes humans) and fish date as far back as 1,400 years old.
 Another classic example of a fabricated mermaid should be the Fiji mermaids popularized by showman P.T.
 Barnum in the mid-1800s.
 Surprisingly, the fake photos of the Visayan mermaid resurfaced once again in 2004 after allegedly being washed up by the Indian Ocean tsunami.

-4. The Facebook Ban
+4. Facebook Ban